-Audible amazement ensued when Kennedy revealed that Windsor rested on Due Process and Equal Protection grounds, and not on structural principles of federalism, as his entire oral presentation had led us (or at least those of us who took Conlaw with Ernie Young) to believe.
+Audible amazement ensued when Kennedy revealed that Windsor rested on due-process and equal-protection grounds, and not on structural principles of federalism, as his entire oral presentation had led us (or at least those of us who took Conlaw with Ernie Young) to believe.
 I wrote that it sounded like a gust of wind rushed through the Court.
 I certainly contributed by inhaling loudly.
-Windsor wasn’t unanimous like Brown, since justices dissented on standing and on the merits, but the analogy immediately took hold in my mind.
+Windsor wasn’t unanimous like Brown, since justices dissented on standing grounds and on the merits, but the analogy immediately took hold in my mind.
 The same-sex couple to my left cried and embraced.
 It was incredibly moving.
-As far as my subjective perceptions of relative historical significance, Windsor wipes the floor with the ACA arguments.
-Kennedy’s mini-oration may be the most memorable thing I witness in my entire life.
+In terms of my subjective perceptions of relative historical significance, Windsor easily eclipses the ACA arguments.
+Kennedy’s mini-oration was one of the more memorable things I’ve ever witnessed.
 So I can’t say I regret the drive.

 Kennedy maintained an even temperament throughout Justice Scalia’s verbal dissent.
 It takes no small dose of equanimity to sit stone-faced as a colleague condemns your opinion’s “diseased root” and mourns its “revolution in our jurisprudence.”
 That said, I think this will go down as an all-time classic Scalia dissent, maybe on par with Morrison v.
 Olson.
 I wrote that “for AS, this is about democracy and its judicial usurpation.”